al-dev93/p14hnet-al-2303/README.md

 ### 3.1 With an empty database

-- Use the command `npm start`
+- Use the command `npm run start`
-- The browser opens to the homepage, otherwise enter `http://localhost:3000` in the adress bar of the browser
+- The browser opens to the homepage, otherwise enter `http://localhost:3000` in the address bar of the browser
 - The homepage is loaded.
 You can complete the form to create a record and save it or go to the data table using the button `view current employee`

 ### 3.2 With a pre-filled database

 - Use the command `npm run dev`
-- The browser opens to the homepage, otherwise enter `http://localhost:3000` in the adress bar of the browser
+- The browser opens to the homepage, otherwise enter `http://localhost:3000` in the address bar of the browser
 - The homepage is loaded.
 You can go to the data table using the button `view current employee`to see the mocked data.
 - You can add data to the mocked data by going to the form on the home page